Skip to content

 Islamic New Year falls on Muharram 1, the first day of the Hijri calendar year.

 Current predictions place Islamic New Year on Tuesday, June 16, 2026.
-As this is one of the holidays that can be shifted, it is likely the public holiday would move to Monday, June 15.
+As this is one of the holidays eligible to be shifted, the public holiday would likely move to Monday, June 15.

-If this happens, residents could enjoy a three-day long weekend from Saturday June 13 to Monday June 15.
+If confirmed, residents could enjoy a three-day long weekend from Saturday, June 13 to Monday, June 15.

 Fourth Long Weekend: Prophet Muhammad's Birthday (August 2026)